dwyl/product-roadmap/README.md

   Check the item off as "Done" if appropriate.

-For the first step (***Capture***), we will build a simple interface to allow a person to
+For the first step (***Capture***), we will build an ultra-simple interface to allow a person to input palintext and save it to a backend as `text`.
-+

 Once the text input is working, we will iterate and improve it